qforestlab/riscan-registration-VZ400/README.md

 # Manual for the co-registration of RIEGL VZ-400 terrestrial laser scanning data in RiSCAN PRO

-Within this manual we will use the RIEGL RiSCAN PRO software to co-register TLS data collected with a RIEGL VZ-400 scanner in combination with reflectors.
+Within this manual we will use the RIEGL RiSCAN PRO software to co-register TLS data collected with a RIEGL VZ-400* scanner in combination with reflectors.
 If you have not yet installed the RiSCAN PRO software check the installation manual at https://github.com/qforestlab/riscan_general.

+> *This manual is for the VZ-400 scanner (not the VZ-400i scanner, which has upgraded hard -and software, requiring a different approach for co-registration).

-> This manual works best after reading it through and receiving a demo of this process on one of the computers at the office and then using it to independently process your data.
+> NOTE: This manual works best after reading it through and receiving a demo of this process on one of the computers at the office and then using it to independently process your data.
 Contact Louise.Terryn@UGent.be for more info.

-> This manual is for the VZ-400 scanner (not the VZ-400i scanner, which has upgraded hard -and software, requiring a different approach for co-registration).
+> The following is based on RIEGL RiSCAN PRO v2.20

 ## Principles of co-registration
 When collecting TLS data of a forest plot, we often collect scans at multiple scan locations/positions to be able to capture the complete forest structure.
 This results in multiple separate scans/point clouds collected at different locations in the forest, each in their own coordinate system.